Climbing the Twin Colossals in Feralas

 This lake is also one of the fine spots where you can expect to fish for hours with no distractions.

-Next to the lake, you will see Kalin Windflight, a Night Elf who sells Colossal Parachute, which will help you make a soft landing, unless you want to climb down following the route you used for coming up, which will be harder than climbing in my opinion.
-How that Night Elf climbed there and what he is doing there, other than selling those parachutes, I have no idea.
+Standing next to the lake, you will see Kalin Windflight, a night elf who sells Colossal Parachute, which will help you make a soft landing, unless you want to climb down following the route you used for coming up, which will be harder than climbing up in my opinion.
+How that night elf climbed there and what he is doing there, other than selling those parachutes to adventurers, I have no idea.
+I even thought that he could be a goblin in night elf disguise, as only a goblin would utilize such an opportunity.

 Just be careful with your steps while it's raining, as you may slip and fall down to your death.
 Also, if you have enabled "Click-to-Move" in your Interface > Mouse options, remember to disable it while you are climbing because the slightest wrong right click while you are turning your camera angle will cause you to fall.